Initialization¶

 Create matrix

-to these points and split the result in objective function valuesself.Fres
+fnto these points and split the result in objective function valuesself.Fres(with shape(P,)) and constraint function valuesself.Gres(with shape(P,nC)wherenC= number of constraints).- Parameters:

 x0 – the last point

-fn – see parameter
+self.A[-1,:]isx0fn – see parameter

-lower – vector of shape
+fnincobraInit.CobraInitializerlower – vector of shape

-upper – vector of shape
+(d,)upper – vector of shape

-s_opts (SACoptions) – object of class
+(d,)s_opts (SACoptions) – object of class

-.
-Here we use from elementIDoptions
+SACoptions.
+Here we use from elementIDoptionss_opts.IDthe elementsinitDesignandinitDesPoints.

-- __call__() tuple[ndarray, ndarray, ndarray] ¶
+- __call__() tuple[ndarray, ndarray, ndarray]¶

 Return the three results

-of the initial design- Returns:
+A,FresandGresof the initial design- Returns:

 (self.A, self.Fres, self.Gres)